-Type 1 accounts for five to ten percent of all diagnosed diabetes in the United States.
+Type 1 accounts for 5 to 10 percent of all diagnosed diabetes in the United States.
 Although type 1 diabetes develops most often in children and young adults, the disease can be diagnosed at any age.
-Of the 1.25 million Americans living with type 1 diabetes, about 200,000 are younger than 20 years old.
+Of the 1.25 million Americans living with type 1 diabetes, about 200,000 are younger than twenty years old.
 Unlike type 2 diabetes, type 1 diabetes is more common in Caucasians than in those of Latino, African American, or other non-Caucasian backgrounds.
 The rate of type 1 diabetes has been increasing by roughly 2 to 5 percent each year, globally.

 Researchers have identified several genes associated with the development of type 1 diabetes.
 While the causes are complex and not completely understood, the prevailing belief about the etiology, or cause, of type 1 diabetes is that while someone may have a genetic predisposition for developing the disease, it takes an environmental trigger or series of triggers (e.g., virus, toxin, drug) to set off the autoimmune process that destroys insulin-producing beta cells of the pancreas.

 Risk factors for developing type 1 diabetes may include: